All Products

 Important

-Before migration, please ensure that the node has sufficient resources and that both the zone and node specifications support ESSD disks.
+Before migration, confirm that the target zone has sufficient node resources and that the node specifications support ESSD disks.

 cat <<EOF | kubectl apply -f -